rfjakob/earlyoom/README.md

 What does it do
 ---------------
+earlyoom checks the amount of available memory and (since version 0.5) free swap 10 times a second.
+If both are below 10%, it will kill the largest process.

-earlyoom monitors the amount of available memory.
-"Available memory" is what free(1) calls "free -/+ buffers/cache", corrected for tmpfs memory usage [(more info)][1].
-In the "free" output below, the available memory is 5918376 kiB.
+In the `free -m` output below, the available memory is 2170 MiB and the free swap is 231 Mib.
-That number is checked 10 times a second.

-		         total       used       free     shared    buffers     cached
+                  total        used        free      shared  buff/cache   available
-	Mem:       7894520    5887116    2007404    1519648     245436    3665536
-	-/+ buffers/cache:    1976144    5918376
-	Swap:            0          0          0
+    Mem:           7842        4523         137         841        3182        2170
+    Swap:          1023         792         231

+Why is "available" memory is checked as opposed to "free" memory?
+On a healthy Linux system, "free" memory is supposed to be close to zero, because Linux uses all available physical memory to cache disk access.
+These caches can be dropped any time the memory is needed for something else.

+The "available" memory accounts for that.
+It sums up all memory that is unused or can be freed immediately.

+Note that you need a recent version of
+`free` and Linux kernel 3.14+ to see the "available" column.
+If you have a recent kernel, but an old version of `free`, you can get the value from `/proc/meminfo`.

-When that number drops below 10% of your total physical RAM, it will kill -9 the process that has the most resident memory ("VmRSS" in `/proc/*/status`).
+When both your available memory and free swap drop below 10% of the total, it will kill -9 the process that has the most resident memory ("VmRSS" in `/proc/*/status`).

-Note that swap is not taken into account at all.
-That means that processes may get killed before swap is used.
-This, however, is the point of
-earlyoom: To keep the system responsive at all costs. earlyoom is designed for systems with lots of RAM (6 GB or more) and with swap disabled.

 Why not trigger the kernel oom killer?
 --------------------------------------